masa8/paper/note/note.md

             Faster R-CNN    MTA             64.8    61.6 ***
             Cascade R-CNN   MTA             69.5     67.0

+        Person re-identification(market1501 dataset)
+            Approach        Trained on    mAP    R-1
+            AGW            MTA-ReID    33.7        64.0

+        Tracking by ( based on Faster R-CNN Strong baseline)  on MTA dataset the core task is to track people across multiple cameras for as long as possible.
+            Identity metrics [30] best reflect this requirement evaluation scores that by dividing the MTA test set into 10 parts with an approximate length of 5 min each then mean over all ten parts.

+            * Single camera tracking
+                    Tracker            IDF1     IDP         IDR        IDs
+                    IoU                 38.1     40.9     35.8        2370.3
+                    DeepSORT        42.0     45.1     39.6        1797.8

+            *  Multi camera tracking result Configuration        IDF1        IDP        IDR        IDs None            17.3         19.2        15.7        6869.5
+                    All                30.1     33.6        27.3        7107.5

 ### Note
     IDF1 = 2 * (precision * recall) / (precision + IDF * recall)
     F1 = 2 * (precision * recall) / (precision + recall)